Ventto/batify/README.md

 ## No battery level warnings displayed

-* You might need to replace `BAT0` with your battery name :
+* You might need to replace `BAT0` with your battery identifier:

 ```bash
 ACTION=="change", KERNEL=="BAT0", \